Keratoconus is an eye disease that affects the structure of the cornea. The cornea is the clear tissue that covers the front of the eye.

 The earliest symptom is a slight blurring of vision that cannot be corrected with glasses.
 (Vision can most often be corrected to 20/20 with rigid, gas-permeable contact lenses.)
 Over time, you may have eye halos, glare, or other night vision problems.

 Most people who develop keratoconus have a history of being nearsighted.
 The nearsightedness tends to become worse over time.
 As the problem gets worse, astigmatism develops.

-A slit-lamp examination of the cornea can diagnose the disease in the later stages.
+A slit-lamp exam of the cornea can diagnose the disease in the later stages.

 A test called pachymetry can be used to measure the thickness of the cornea.

 Contact lenses are the main treatment for most patients with keratoconus.
-Wearing sunglasses outdoors after being diagnosedmay help slow or prevent the disease from becoming worse.
+For people with the condition, wearing sunglasses outdoors after being diagnosed may help slow or prevent the progress of the disease.
 For many years, the only surgical treatment has been corneal transplantation.

 The following newer technologies may delay or prevent the need for corneal transplantation:

 - High-frequency radio energy (conductive keratoplasty) changes the shape of the cornea so contact lenses work better.

 - Corneal implants (intracorneal ring segments) change the shape of the cornea so contact lenses work better

 - Corneal cross-linking is an experimental treatment that causes the cornea to become hard.
 This stops the condition from getting worse.
 The cornea can then be reshaped with laser vision correction.